appsignal/appsignal-nodejs/README.md

 Please follow our [Contributing guide][contributing-guide] in our documentation and follow our [Code of Conduct][coc].

-Also, we would be very happy to send you Stroopwafles.
-Have look at everyone we send a package to so far on our [Stroopwafles page][waffles-page].
+Also, we would be very happy to send you Stroopwafels.
+Have look at everyone we send a package to so far on our [Stroopwafels page][waffles-page].

 ## Support